British Columbia has a two-level system to resolve property assessment concerns.

 The first level, where you file a ‘complaint’, is the Property Assessment Review Panel (PARP).

 The deadline is January 31 of each year.

 Any person may file a complaint about their own, or another assessment for the grounds listed in section 32 of the Assessment Act

 PARP hearings take place between February and March 15 each year.
 Panel members are independent of BC Assessment and all local governments.
-They are appointed by the Minister of Municipal Affairs and Housing and serve on Panels for their term of appointment.
+They are appointed by the Minister of Finance and serve on Panels for their term of appointment.